Introduction

 To Support Specific Marketing Campaigns:

-• Use the relevant language version of your Multilingual Microsite to support marketing campaigns in specific countries, and include the corresponding link in emails sent to those markets.
+• Use the relevant language version of your Multilingual Microsite to support marketing campaigns in specific countries, and include the corresponding link in emails and collateral sent to those markets.

 • When launching a new product or service, you can link directly to the relevant product- or service-specific page instead of the generic home page.